shdwmtr/wallpiper/README.md

 * [wallpiper-portal-i3](#i3wm-portal)
 * [wallpiper-portal-sway](#sway-portal)

+Pull requests are welcome for additional portals.
+You can also submit an issue report to suggest other portals.

 ## GNOME (Mutter) portal

 Implemented as an in-process GObject-Introspection library driven by a GNOME Shell extension.